 Most Android launchers are relatively similar: Nova, Apex, and friends usually offer what you’d expect: One or more homescreens with some third-party widgets, an app drawer, and app folders.
 You can also change the wallpaper and customize the icons.
 Various launchers try to distinguish themselves by supporting screen swipes and other gestures (a Nova feature I use heavily), but at first blush, most are nearly identical.
-And then there’s Chameleon Launcher for Phones (as opposed to the original version for tablets).
+And then there’s Chameleon Launcher for Phones [No Longer Available].
 This is a bold rethinking of the launcher — not quite on the order of Facebook Home, but definitely distinguishable from most other launchers.
 It will also set you back about $3.
 Being different doesn’t mean it’s necessarily better, but it does merit a close look, especially given its slick aesthetics.

 First, a Video

 Before we start dissecting Chameleon and prodding it for weaknesses (of which there are a few), let’s give its makers a chance to present it and show what’s great about it: